Extended regime of nematic order in an interacting monomer-dimer model of Heilmann and Lieb: Introduction

 Due to the structural similarities between our work and that of Hadas and Peled~\cite{hadas2025columnar}, we have chosen to adopt, to the extent possible, the notation, terminology, and formulation of statements therein to facilitate comparison between the two works.
-For intermediate results whose proofs are sufficiently general and apply to both models with no or minimal modifications, we will generally refer the reader to the corresponding sections in~\cite{hadas2025columnar} instead of duplicating them here.
+For intermediate results that apply to both models with no or minimal modification, we will sometimes refer the reader to the corresponding parts in~\cite{hadas2025columnar} without reproducing the proofs here.